day8/re-frame/docs/WIP/AHighLevelCodeWalkThrough.md

 Subscription functions must be re-run when the application state changes, to compute new values.
 But re-frame looks after this for you.
-All you need do is write the query.
+All you need do is write the query function.

-The data returned by these `query` functions is used in the `view` functions (Domino 5) which render DOM.
+The data returned by `query` functions is used ultimately in the `view` functions (Domino 5).

+Each query is identified by an `id` XXXX

 Now, the two examples below are utterly trivial.
 They just extract part of the application state and return it.
 So, virtually no computation.
 More interesting subscriptions and more explanation can be found in the todomvc example.

-`reg-sub` associates a `query identifier` with a function which computes that query.
+`reg-sub` associates a `query id` with a function which computes that query.
 It's use looks like this:
 ```clj
 (reg-sub